jmstassen/sdg_explorer/README.md

 # SdgExplorer

 Find out annual progress reports for the UN's Sustainable Development Goals.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/sdg_explorer`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Select an SDG from the list and then select from the available reports.

 ## Installation